Sebastian Chitoșcă

 Sebastian Gabriel Chitoșcă (born 2 October 1992) is a retired Romanian professional footballer who played as a left or right midfielder.

 International career

-Chitoșcă was selected Romania's squad for the 2011 UEFA European Under-19 Football Championship, which took place in his native country.
+Chitoșcă was selected Romania's squad for the 2011 UEFA European Under-19 Championship, which took place in his native country.
 He made his debut for the team in the same tournament on 20 July 2011 in a game against Greece.